 Embrace Vertical Storage

 Maximize your limited space by going vertical with shelves and pegboards.
-In my own studio, utilizing wall space was a game-changer for keeping supplies organized and within easy reach.
+In my own studio, utilizing wall space was a game-changer for keeping supplies organized, and it even inspired some of my favorite craft room wall decor ideas.

 Color-coded Organization